MTN BIKE JUNIOR LEAGUE

 This is a partial list…each member is responsible for being prepared!

-- Mountain Bike with minimum 24″ wheels and triple chain rings.
+- Mountain Bike with minimum 24″ wheels.
 Many kids will fit on 26″ wheel bikes.
 See Restrictions section for more detail on what to do if you are on a smaller bike than 24″

 - Eye protection